google/applied-machine-learning-intensive/v2/03_regression/02_regression_in_sklearn/slides.md

 <!--
 This lab will also be the first time that we'll need to split our data for model training.

 When we train a model, we could use all of the data that we have.
-However, when we do that we risk overfitting the model to our data.
+However, when we do that we risk overfitting the model to our data, and we lose the ability to test our model on "new" data that it hasn't seen.
 The model might become really good at making predictions that look like the data that it has already seen, but really bad at generalizing.

 For this reason we typically hold out some of the data and don't use it to train the model at all.
 We keep this "test set" of data and use it only to evaluate the model after training has completed.
 We pass the trained models the features in the test set, get the predictions from the model, and then calculate the difference between the predictions and the actual values.